ibm-cloud-docs/sap-hana-power/hana-power-general-iaas-concepts.md

 It's because of this relationship, and other {{site.data.keyword.cloud_notm}} capabilities that {{site.data.keyword.IBM_notm}} was selected as one of SAP's premier strategic providers of cloud infrastructure services for its business-critical applications.
 Support for SAP suite of solutions is available through the highly scalable, open, and security-rich {{site.data.keyword.cloud_notm}}.
 With this partnership, SAP HANA-based solutions can expand to major markets made possible by more than 60 {{site.data.keyword.IBM_notm}} data centers worldwide.

-## SAP HANA on IBM Power Systems Virtual Server colocated and connected with the IBM Cloud offering model
+## SAP HANA on IBM Power Systems Virtual Servers
 {: #power-offering-model}

-The offering is ideal for practically all SAP HANA use case scenarios on {{site.data.keyword.IBM}} {{site.data.keyword.powerSysShort}} colocated and connected with {{site.data.keyword.cloud_notm}} over the {{site.data.keyword.cloud_notm}} network.
+The offering is ideal for practically all SAP HANA use case scenarios on {{site.data.keyword.IBM}} {{site.data.keyword.powerSysShort}}s.
 You can use your servers for mission critical workloads, as your test environment, or your business continuity disaster recovery (BCDR) site.
-All SAP HANA-based products are supported on {{site.data.keyword.powerSys_notm}}.
+All SAP HANA-based products are supported on {{site.data.keyword.powerSys_notm}}s.
 For support requirements, see [SAP Note 2923984](https://launchpad.support.sap.com/#/notes/2923984){: external}.
 For more support questions, contact [SAP Support](https://support.sap.com/en/index.html){: external}.

 ### Data centers